binhvo9/panpac-bi-copilot/README.md

 **Goal:** Demonstrate end-to-end BI capability for a renewables company (modeled on Pan Pac) – from business requirements and semantic modelling to dashboards, governance, and an AI-style Insight Agent.

-This portfolio project is designed to match the responsibilities of a **Senior Business Analyst – Business Intelligence**:
+This portfolio project is designed to match the responsibilities of a **Business Analyst – Business Intelligence**:

 - Shape a BI roadmap aligned with business priorities.
 - Design a semantic model and KPI layer for operations, supply chain, and finance.